Stop Comparing Today’s Markets to the 1920s

 Portfolio insurance had just been invented.

-When I backtest, I rarely go beyond 1990, because that’s the first time the data and structure start resembling today’s world — liquid index futures, consistent reporting, electronic execution, and a functional volatility market.
+When I backtest, I rarely go beyond 1990, because that’s the first time the data and structure start resembling today’s world as it was the beginning of liquid index futures, consistent reporting, electronic execution, and a functional volatility market.

 Anything before that might be historically interesting, but analytically?
 It’s noise.